hashicorp/terraform-provider-kubernetes/website/docs/r/role.html.markdown

 ## Import

-Replication Controller can be imported using the namespace and name, e.g.
+Role can be imported using the namespace and name, e.g.

 ```
 $ terraform import kubernetes_role.example default/terraform-example